Accounting for Startups in 2026: Key Basics, Tools, and Best Practices

 2. Setting Up a Chart of Accounts

-A chart of accounts categorizes all financial transactions in your startup, helping you track revenue, expenses, assets, liabilities, and equity.
+A chart of accounts organizes all your financial transactions into clear categories, making reporting and tax preparation much easier.
 Some common categories include:

 Having a structured chart of accounts ensures organized financial records, making tax preparation and reporting easier.